How to Start Your Own LLC in Delaware - Complete Guide

 Manager-Managed LLC

-Manager‑managed LLCs are better for LLCs with multiple members, some of whom want to be "silent" or passive investors.
+Manager-managed LLCs are superior to LLCs that have several members, at least some of which desire to be silent or passive investors.

-Most LLCs are member‑managed because they are small businesses that cannot afford a management team.
+The majority of the LLCs are member-managed since they are small businesses that cannot afford a management team.

-In Delaware, your LLC is considered member‑managed unless otherwise specified in the Certificate of Formation.
+In the State of Delaware, your LLC is deemed as member managed unless otherwise stated in the Certificate of Formation.

-4. File a Certificate of Formation with the Delaware Division of Corporations
+4. Register a Certificate of Formation at Delaware Division of Corporations

-To form your LLC, you'll file a Certificate of Formation with the Delaware Division of Corporations and enter the following information:
+The following information will be required to please form your LLC: You will need to file a Certificate of Formation with the Delaware Division of Corporations and provide the following:

 Information Required